Mid-Year Climbing Safety Standards Updates

 Single day and multi day trips which travel more than 2 hours from the arrival of emergency medical assistance and multi day trips which travel within 2 hours from the arrival of emergency medical assistance.

-Secondary - Curricular 2023
+Secondary - Curricular 2024

 • Consult Risk Management.

-• This activity page must be presented to the activity provider prior to the activity taking place.
-The activity provider must meet the minimum requirements listed on this page.
+• The safety standards for this activity must be presented to the activity provider prior to the activity taking place.
+The activity provider must meet the minimum requirements listed in the safety standards.
 For more information on planning trips using outside providers, consult Outside Activity Providers.

 Equipment

 • Determine that all equipment is safe for use (for example, no sharp corners, cracks, or splinters).
-Students must be encouraged to report equipment problems to the teacher.
+Students must be encouraged to report equipment problems to the Teacher.

 • Comply with the Minimum Safety Equipment Requirements in Transport Canada's Safe Boating Guide